-The story behind our food is becoming more and more important these days.
-Culinary champs are stepping to the forefront to meet the challenge of producing high-quality and artfully prepared ingredients, making detailed knowledge of the food we’re eating (and loving) more accessible than ever.
+Simply put, the story behind our food is important.
+Where it comes from, who’s preparing it and how.
+And culinary champs all over the place are stepping to the forefront to meet the challenge of producing high-quality and artfully prepared ingredients, making detailed knowledge of the food on our tables more accessible than ever.

 A number of the most highly revered modern-day artisans are those that have managed to revive what feels like a long-forgotten craft—micro brewing, cheese making, or in this case, butchering.
 Phrases like house-cured, locally sourced, heritage breed, and pasture-raised are music to our ears.
 Buzz words they may be, but we think they’re here to stay—and with them, the butchers who give them meaning.